wsbctechnicalblog/wsbctechnicalblog.github.io/content/redundant-tests.md

 So, how do we check for bloated tests?

 We must perform some housekeeping duties.
 Thanks to the mutation testing tool, the chore will most likely be very light.
 What is advisable to do now that we have an airtight solution is to try and get rid of some tests.
 We must go one test at a time.
-Let’s first eliminate the first test (_TerribleRatingIsValid_) and watch if mutation testing discovers any surviving mutants.
+Let’s first eliminate the first test (_TerribleRatingIsValid_) and pay attention to see if mutation testing discovers any surviving mutants.
 After running mutation testing without having the first test, we see that our solution still has killed all mutants!
 Great news.
 Let’s carry on by removing the second test (_TerribleRatingIs0Tip_).
 After running mutation testing again, we see that no mutants survive.
 Yay!

 Let’s try removing the third test (_TerribleRatingFor100Is100_).
 Run mutation testing again and – uh-oh! – one mutant survives!